Existence Serrin type results for the Dirichlet problem for the prescribed mean curvature equation in Riemannian manifolds: Introduction

 \section{Introduction}

-Let $M$ be a complete Riemannian manifold of dimension $n\geq 2$.
-Given a smooth bounded domain $\W$ in $M$, we ask if for a given smooth function $\varphi$ and a prescribed smooth function $H=H(x,z)$ non-decreasing in the variable $z$, there exists a smooth function $u$ up to the boundary satisfying
+Let $\W$ be a smooth bounded domain in a complete Riemannian manifold $M$ of dimension $n\geq 2$.
+For a prescribed function $H=H(x,z)$ defined on $\overline{\W}\times\R$, we are interest on find a smooth up to the boundary function $u$ satisfying